We believe that great translational research depends on great people with different skillsets and a range of training and expertise.

 Collaborations with clinical scientists through our university partners and other institutions give our researchers the opportunity to develop their ideas into patient-centred research and clinical studies.

 Discovery research from the Crick is helping to develop new treatments, currently being trialled in patients, for diseases from cancer to the novel coronavirus.
-And as we increase our understanding of the biology behind disease, we’re able to explore new ways of diagnosing patients, tracking disease progression, improving prognosis prediction and understand which treatments are likely to be most effective.
+And as we increase our understanding of the biology behind disease, we’re able to explore new ways of diagnosing patients, tracking disease progression, improving prognosis prediction and understand of which treatments are likely to be most effective.

 Through the team’s work with the consultancy, they have established links with haematologists and imaging consultants at Barts NHS Trust and will shortly be launching clinical trials as part of the CLEVAR study.